Young Carers - Parents Page

 Raising Awareness of Young Carers

-The definition of a Young Carer is anyone under the age of 18 who provides unpaid help and support to someone with a long term physical disability or mental health condition or problems with drugs and alcohol.
-Sometimes, the person they care for wouldn’t not able to function without their physical or emotional help.
+A young carer is someone under the age of 18 who helps look after a person with a long-term physical illness, mental health condition, or problems with drugs or alcohol.
+This help is unpaid and can be physical, emotional, or both.
+Sometimes, the person they care for would not be able to manage without their support.

 What role do Young Carers play within the family